Ten FAQs on advertising strategy.

 4. How much do I need to spend on advertising?

 Consider how much you normally spend on marketing, and how effective it is in relation to your business objectives.
-Assess what your competitors are doing, as if they are advertising heavily you might need to do the same to ensure your message is heard.
+Assess what your competitors are doing - if they are advertising heavily, you might need to do the same to ensure your message is heard.

 5. Where can I find out about advertising opportunities?

-A digital marketing agency can tell you more about the costs and rewards of advertising online, including pay-per-click advertising.
+A digital marketing agency can tell you more about the costs of advertising online, including pay-per-click advertising, and what you can expect to achieve.

 Find information about newspapers in your area and how to advertise in them on the News Media Association website.
 Check circulation figures verified by the Audit Bureau of Circulations on the ABC website.

 Look in the BRAD directory (available in good reference libraries) for lists of newspapers and specialist magazines.
-Look for a publication whose readership is close to your target niche or segment.
+Look for publications whose readership is close to your target niche or segment.

-Ask for a media pack, which should include a rate card and a back copy.
-Check the circulation figures (which should be ABC-audited) - but be aware that this may be very different to the number of people who will actually read the publication and see your advert.
+Ask for a media pack, which should include a rate card and a back copy of the publication.
+Check the circulation figures (which should be ABC-audited) - but be aware that this may be very different to the number of people who will actually read it and see your advert.
+Freesheets may be widely distributed but often discarded unread, while paid-for trade publications may be read by several professionals in a business.

 6. Where should I advertise?

 Always match your customer profile with what the target segment reads or visits online.
-If you are uncertain, sample a few target customers and find out.
+If you are uncertain, speak to a few target customers and find out.

 Measure each of the approaches you are considering in terms of the cost per thousand target viewers.
 This comparison sometimes yields surprising results.
 For example, a poster in the high street may seem cheap, but it might only be read by a small proportion of your target audience.
 To reach a thousand people, it may need to be there for several weeks.